10log10/tinylvt/ui/README.md

 ## MVP Plan

 Certain features are not immediately planned for implementation.
-These include the member active/inactive status, setting the membership schedule, the editing of user roles.
+These include the member active/inactive status, setting the membership schedule, the editing of user roles, auto scheduling site auctions (proxy bidding lead time, open hours).

 ## System Overview